Leprosy in Japan: Ancient and medieval ages

-In a collection of government documents titled "Ryounogige", written in 833, leprosy was described as the following: "It is caused by a parasite which eats five organs of the body.
+In a collection of government documents titled "Ryounogige" and written in 833, leprosy was described as the following: "It is caused by a parasite which eats five organs of the body.
 The eyebrows and eyelashes come off, and the nose is deformed.
 The disease brings hoarseness and necessitates amputations of the fingers and toes.
 Do not sleep with the patients, as the disease is transmittable to those nearby."
 This is the first document in the world that identifies leprosy as transmissible since there had been no such documents in China.

-Kensuke Mitsuda thought that this was because of the frequent complication of scabies with leprosy since scabies is easily transmitted.
+Kensuke Mitsuda thought that this was because of the frequent conflation of scabies with leprosy since scabies is easily transmitted.

 According to a legend, Empress Komyo washed a leprosy patient in the 8th century.

 In medieval times, people with leprosy were discriminated against and lived separately from the main dwelling areas of the villages.
 This discrimination was bolstered by religion — one of the sutras of the Nichiren sect stated that "those who do not respect this sutra will get leprosy in the next stage of life."

 During the short period (1549–1611) when Catholic priests were allowed to preach Christianity, they built special hospitals where they treated leprosy patients.
 This came to an end when the Tokugawa Government enacted the death penalty for the crime of being a Catholic.

-Otani Yoshitsugu a famous samurai of the Sengoku era also suffered from leprosy.
+Otani Yoshitsugu, a famous samurai of the Sengoku era, also suffered from leprosy.
 It was said to be one of the factors that led to his defeat at the battle of Sekigahara in 1600.

 The Meiji Era (1868–1912)

 Japan reopened its doors to foreign countries in 1868, and the power went to the Emperor and the democratic government.
 Checkpoints between provinces were abolished in 1871, and leprosy patients could also freely travel in the country.
 In the same year, leprosy patients began to line up on the road to Honmyoji, a noted temple in Kumamoto, Kyushu, Japan, for mercy.
 The first national survey conducted in 1904 indicated that there were 30,359 patients, but because of the methodology, this figure may be vastly underestimated.
+The Meiji Period notably ushered in the beginning of widespread leprosy discrimination in Japan.
+In 1907, the Japanese government enacted Law No. 11 of 1907 (commonly known as "(Old) Leprosy Prevention Law") which stipulated that homeless patients with no means of medical treatment (vagrants) should be isolated in sanatoriums.
+It was acknowledged that many people who were affected by leprosy were living outdoors and begging.
+In addition, people who had leprosy were also not allowed to have children and could not return to their hometowns even after they were cured.